 When you sit down to watch the movie, sit with a notebook and make it a point to take notes.
-You cannot expect to remember every little point after watching a three-hour-long movie.
+You cannot expect to remember every little point after watching a three-hour-long film.

-Apart from that, also look into the underlying themes and technical aspects such as the film-making technique used or cinematography.
+Apart from that, it also looks into the underlying themes and technical aspects such as the film-making technique used or cinematography.

 While writing a movie for college, one watch is certainly not enough.
 Watch it at least two to three times.
 Let the first time be purely about watching the movie for what it is.
-After that, you can go on to re-watch it with the objective to review or critique it.
+After that, you can go on to re-watch it with the objective of reviewing or critiquing it.

 Do Background Research

-In the case of a movie review writing assignment, the movie is certainly your go-to source and holy grail but it’s not enough.
+In the case of a movie review writing assignment, the movie is undoubtedly your go-to source and the holy grail, but it’s not enough.

-Consider doing research on the director, the year it came out, what was the socio-political environment like, what were the director’s motivations, was there any inspiration behind the movie, where was it shot, etc.
+Consider researching the director, the year it came out, what was the socio-political environment like, what were the director’s motivations, whether there was any inspiration behind the movie, where it was shot, etc.

 Doing this additional reading will give you valuable insights that will help you write a qualitative and well-rounded movie review.